-The s/pores e-journal provides a multi-disciplinary platform for the dissemination of works investigating different aspects of historical and contemporary Singapore society.
+The s/pores e-journal is a multi-disciplinary platform for works investigating different aspects of historical and contemporary Singapore society.
 Moving beyond statist perspectives, the journal encourages research that opens up space for recalibrating the status quo in Singapore.

 s/pores is an interplay of the short form, the lower case, the plural, the backslash, the informal, the non-elite, the multiple, the oblique.
 Pronounced ‘spores’, our title also denotes the dispersal of seeds of ideas, some of which should fall on fertile ground. s/pores is therefore simultaneously a declaration of authorial positioning as it is a statement of our hopes for a more variegated Singapore.

 Please send comments and queries to s.poresjournal[at]gmail.com.

 s/pores is an independent, non-profit e-journal run by dedicated volunteers with a common passion for reasoned and diverse social discourse.
 Opinions and editorial decisions expressed do not represent those of the organisations the members of the editorial collective are affiliated with.

 s/pores came about from the discussions among recently-returned Singaporean academics in 2007, none of whom were trained as specialists of Singapore as such.
 They were keen to be ‘home scholars’, defined by Thai historian Thongchai Winichakul as those whose works are read, debated, and become, in a sustained manner, part of the scholarly discourse and cultural politics of their home country.

 Conversations in 2007 with like-minded friends, including those already pushing in new directions, were consolidated into an electronic journal, then a fairly novel medium, principally for the relative freedom from financial outlay and from distribution challenges that producing the conventional publication entailed.